wind-python/windpowerlib/README.rst

     e126 = WindTurbine(**enercon_e126)

 We would like to encourage anyone to contribute to the turbine library by adding turbine data or reporting errors in the data.
-See `here <https://github.com/OpenEnergyPlatform/data-preprocessing/issues/28>`_ for more information on how to contribute.
+See `the OEP <https://github.com/OpenEnergyPlatform/data-preprocessing/issues/28>`_ for more information on how to contribute.

 Use your own turbine data
 ~~~~~~~~~~~~~~~~~~~~~~~~~